Cocoa Beach Glass Bank

 The Cocoa Beach Glass Bank, officially known as The First Federal Savings & Loan Association of Cocoa – Cocoa Beach Branch, was a five-story glass building in Cocoa Beach, Florida.
 It officially opened in April 1962, and fell into disrepair in the late 1970s after the end of the space race.

 History

 First years

 When the building opened in April 1962, besides the bank, the top floor had a restaurant called the Sky Room.
 Guests could enter and watch space launches from nearby Cape Canaveral.
 However, when the building was finished in 1961, it had a major flaw; there was no elevator to the upper levels, which ultimately led to the Sky Room closing permanently in 1963.
 The issue was resolved that same year when an express elevator was added to the building.
-After the addition of the elevator, Ramon's Rainbow Room opened up at the former Sky Room space.
-Ramon's was a restaurant and a nightclub tenant that featured food, music, and an atmosphere which proved popular in the era.
+After the addition of the elevator, Ramon's Rainbow Room, a restaurant and a nightclub tenant, opened up at the former Sky Room space.
 It also hosted astronauts, celebrities, and politicians on special occasions, and often drew crowds.
 It was known for its cocktails, jazz music, and good food.